 Test results are received within two weeks.
 Most are normal, but for around one in 20 women, the screening will show some abnormal changes (not necessarily cancerous) that require further investigation.

-The highest risk factor for developing cervical cancer is previously being infected with human papillomavirus (HPV), and almost all cervical cancer cases occur in women who’ve been infected with HPV.
+The highest risk factor for developing cervical cancer is previously being infected with human papillomavirus (HPV).
 Smoking and having a weakened immune system are also thought to increase the risk of developing cervical cancer.

 11. Hearing checks